New group wants investors protected in Fannie, Freddie wind-down

 Under a change in their bailout terms imposed by the government in 2012, Fannie Mae and Freddie Mac are required to sweep their entire profits into the U.S. Treasury.
 Previously, they had been required only to pay a dividend of 10 percent to the government for its controlling stake.

-A number of private investors, including hedge funds Paulson & Co and Perry Capital LLC, have sued over the change.
+A number of private investors, including Fairholme Capital Management and Perry Capital LLC, have sued over the change.

 The Coalition for Mortgage Security also criticized the shift.

-Note: (This version of the April 7 story was corrected to reflect Paulson & Co has not filed a lawsuit against the U.S.)